like22-Bern/like22-Bern.github.io/_pages/about.md

       url: "https://forms.gle/46WJDGtv5nxwgsjS9"
 ---

-LIKE22 is a winter school and workshop that will take place between January 10th to 14th 2022 (electronically + in Bern depending on sanitary conditions), with main topics
+LIKE22 is a winter school and workshop that will take place between January 10th to 14th 2022 (electronically), with main topics

   *  kernel embeddings from theory to applications,